shageenthsandrakumar/Project-Euler/problem_012/README.md

 - Generate triangular numbers incrementally using the relation $T_n = T_{n-1} + n$.
 - For each triangular number, compute $\tau(T_n)$ by factoring it directly (see **Mathematical Foundation** for the divisor function formula).
 - Use **wheel factorization (6k±1)** to efficiently find prime factors.
+- Compute the divisor count by multiplying the contributions from each prime factor as they are discovered.
 - Continue until finding the first triangular number with over 500 divisors.

 **Reference:** The full Python implementation is available in [`solution_1.py`](solution_1.py).